fkadriver/Fortydeux-NixOS-System-Flake/README.md

 - Therefore, if you are making a lot of changes, you may want to stop Home-manager from managing these files (comment out and run switch command), and go back to editing them directly within your $HOME directory until most of your edits are done, at which time you may choose to copy them back into the appropriate Nix modules and resume home-manager's management of them
 - Smaller utilities (dunst, mako, ranger, etc.) are still managed as dotfiles in `home-manager/home-modules/dotfiles/` - check `dotfiles-controller.nix` to see which configurations are managed as Nix modules vs dotfiles

+### Theming notes
+- Most theming is applied via Stylix, and can be managed via the system and home-manager theming modules, `nixos-modules/system-theme.nix` and `home-modules/theming.nix`, respectively.

 Please contact me with any questions/comments.
 Thanks!

-Also many **thanks** to all those I've learned from and whose projects I am using as full packages, or just bits of code that I've learned or borrowed.
+Also many **thanks** to all those I've learned from and whose projects I am using as full packages, or just bits of code from which I've learned or borrowed.

 You all have contributed to my learning journey, and building the most fun and productive desktop/wm environment (for my own needs and preferences) in which I've ever had the pleasure to work.